hijimasa/blv_ros2_samples/README.md

 # Caution
 This repository is not tested with real robot.
-I checked in ROS2 Humble.
+I checked to compile with ROS2 Humble.